njwilson23/irlib/doc/doc_utilities.rst

 workflow.
 Also some of the steps are prerequisites for subsequent analyses, so **do this in the correct order**.
 It is really very important that you take notes on what you did so that your workflow can be recreated later.
-It is recommmend you open a document and copy paste what you did from the terminal in there for safekeeping.
+It is recommmended you open a document and copy paste what you did from the terminal in there for safekeeping.
 Also, you can copy the screen output there too.
 As you go be aware that some scripts will overwrite files.
 Recommend that you use unique file names that